fut0k0/credits-details-frontend/README.md

 * redux 4.0.5
 * redux-thunk 2.3.0

-## Installation & Use
+## Installation

 Download this repository.
 Run `npm install`.
 Make sure the [back end](http://github.com/fut0k0/credits-details-backend) is up and running, then run `npm start`.
-This front end should be on localhost port 3001.
+This front end should be running on localhost port 3001.
 If port 3001 is unavailable, update `config/initializers/cors.rb` on the back end with the appropriate port.

+## Intent & Use

+The intent of this application is to view an album collection by custom combinations of credits and details.
+Drill into a collection by artist, producer, mixer, etc. Look for commonalities and quickly find and group albums that meet certain criteria.
+View large collections in unique ways.

+For example, how many David Bowie albums do I have?
+Which Grunge records from 1991 do I have?
+Which Rock albums were produced by Tony Visconti?
+Of those, which ones did Tony Visconti also mix?
+Were any of those Morrissey albums?

+To use the application, simply create an account.
+The info page has directions and guidelines.

 ### Note

-Logging in with username "abc" / password "abc" will load an account with data that makes things more useful and interesting (to get an idea of how the application works).
+Log in with username "abc" / password "abc" to access an account with a small album collection already built.
+This allows for an idea of how the application works without having to build an album collection from scratch.